See if you qualify for free egg freezing.

 The following could also be deal breakers:

-• Issues with your ovaries, such as having only one ovary
+• Issues with your ovaries, such as only having one ovary

 • Hormone levels outside of recommended limits with concerns about your ability to produce sufficient eggs